cristi-falcas/puppet-heka/README.md

 If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.

+## Journald forward:

+The class support a parameter called journald_forward_enable.

+This was added because of the PIPE signal that is sent to go programs when systemd-journald dies.

+For more information read here: https://github.com/projectatomic/forward-journald

+### Usage:

+	  include ::forward_journald
+	  Class['forward_journald'] -> Class['heka']

 ## Setup

+You should have a repository added containing the following packages:
+- heka (main heka binary)
+- docker-forward-journald (if $forward_journald_on = true )

 ### Beginning with heka